 When I read that you can create a mask for hair out of those cheap gelatin packs you can pick up at a grocery store, I thought the magazine was mistaken.
 First of all, I had no idea that gelatin was a protein, and I had no idea it could be beneficial for your hair.
 Turns out it's a protein because it comes from animals (Which explains why vegetarians refuse to eat Jello, which contains gelatin!) and it's also used in many cosmetics, including hair care products.

 Since I've found out about gelatin hair masks, I've tried many recipes and have researched gelatin in hair products.
-One of the great things about gelatin is that it really bonds to the hair, strengthening it, and making it very glossy.
+One of the great things about gelatin is that it really bonds to the hair, potentially strengthening it, and making it very glossy.
 What I love about the recipes below is that they're all-natural, and you know exactly what you're putting on your hair.

 I've included two of my favorite gelatin hair mask recipes below.
 Both are tried-and-true, and both work very, very well.
 These gelatin hair mask recipes will make your hair glossy and strong.
 Keep reading for more info on gelatin in hair products and how to make a DIY mask yourself!

 Gelatin Pack Hair Mask